sniff122Development/ServerProtectorDocs/docs/index.md

 ServerProtector is a Discord bot that helps you to identify troublesome members joining your server by syncing ban lists from other servers and your own with the bot to alert you if a banned member joins your server.

-> Only the server ID, member ID, ban reason and time is stored and you can remove your synced ban entried at any time
+> Only the server ID, member ID, ban reason and time is stored and you can remove your synced ban entries at any time

 ##Basic Bot Information